fbpx

 • Daily breakfast and maid service.

-• Walking Tour of Pico: the Medieval village, the Farnese Castle, the churches and piazza.
+• Walking Tour of Pico, discover the Medieval village, the Farnese Castle, the churches and piazza with our English-speaking guide.

-• 4 lunches in traditional trattorias with wine and beverages not included.
+• 4 Traditional lunches in traditional trattorias with wine and beverages not included.

-• Excursion to Terracina, Sperlonga, Grotta di Tiberio and Roman Museum with English speaking guide, lunch included.
+• Excursion to Terracina, Sperlonga, Grotta di Tiberio, and Roman Museum with English-speaking guide and driver with lunch included.

-• Excursion to Veroli, Casamari, and Arpino, English speaking guide included.
+• Excursion to Veroli, Casamari, and Arpino, with English-speaking guide and driver included.

-• Excursion to Anagni, Piglio, and Alatri with English speaking guide; wine tasting and sample of local products included.
+• Excursion to Anagni, Piglio, and Alatri with English-speaking guide and driver included.
+Wine tasting and artisan food included.

 Program Price

-$4,995 per guest based on 2 guests in a classic room with view, including driver and tour guide for all excursions.
+$4,295 per guest based on 2 guests in a classic room with a view overlooking the village.

 For Single Guests: If you are traveling on your own, please call us for the best group price.
 We are happy to welcome you into an already scheduled group.